cloudevents/spec/discovery.md

 than once within a request.

 The follow responses are defined by this specification:
-- `201 Created` if all the specified Services were processed successfully.
+- `200 OK` if all the specified Services were processed successfully
-  - If there was only one Service in the incoming request, then the response MUST include an HTTP `Location` Header with a value that points to the correspoding Service.
+  - The HTTP Response Body MUST include an array of `id` and `epoch` values whose order and values MUST match the list of Services in the request
-  - If the request contained more than one Service, then the HTTP `Location` Header MUST NOT appear in the response.
+- `400 Bad Request` if the first error encountered is a constraint failure
-  - The HTTP Response Body MUST include an array of `id` values whose order and values MUST match the list of Services in the request.
+- `409 Conflict` if the first error encountered is that a given epoch was less than or equal to the existing epoch of the Service with a given `id`

 Other responses are allowed, but not defined by this specification.